NSW 2009, Australia

 The cost of home warranty insurance is based on the estimated cost of the construction work and is calculated as a percentage of the total cost.
 The percentage varies depending on the type of construction work and the insurer.
 The cost is typically paid by the builder, but can be passed on to the homeowner as part of the contract.

-The Home Building Compensation Fund (HBCF), is a safety net that provides financial protection to homeowners in case of defects or issues with their building project.
+The Home Building Compensation Fund (HBCF) is a safety net that provides financial protection to homeowners in case of defects or issues with their building project.
+This NSW Government scheme replaced the former Home Warranty Insurance scheme in 2010, providing more comprehensive protection for residential building work.
 The HBCF is an initiative by the NSW Government and is managed by the State Insurance Regulatory Authority (SIRA).

 The HBCF is funded by a combination of premiums paid by builders and levies on building work.
 Builders are required to pay a premium for each project they undertake, which is calculated based on the type of project and the cost of the building work.
 This premium is typically passed on to the homeowner as part of the contract price.

 The HBCF covers homeowners for a wide range of issues, including incomplete or defective work, breach of statutory warranties, and insolvency of the builder.
+Coverage limits vary by issue type, with structural defect claims covered up to the contract value and non-structural defects covered to a specified maximum amount.
 It also covers the cost of rectifying these issues, up to a maximum limit.
 The amount of cover varies depending on the type of work and the cost of the building project.

 To make a claim under the HBCF, homeowners need to first notify the builder in writing of the issue and give them an opportunity to rectify it.
 If the issue is not resolved, homeowners can then make a claim to the HBCF.
 Claims are assessed by SIRA and payments are made directly to the homeowner or their contractor.